jundalisay/sp/content/en/research/diogenes/lives/chapter-12.md

 I’ll swim to Pyrrho, or that crooked sophist
 Called Diodorus.

-X. He was exceedingly fond of employing axioms, very concise in his diction, and when speaking he laid an emphasis on each separate word.
+<sup>10</sup> He was exceedingly fond of employing axioms, very concise in his diction, and when speaking he laid an emphasis on each separate word.

 XI.
-He was also very fond of attacking others, and very free spoken, on which account Timon in another passage speaks of him thus:—
+He was also very fond of attacking others, and very free spoken, on which account Timon in another passage speaks of him thus:

 You’ll not escape all notice while you thus
 Attack the young man with your biting sarcasm.

-Once, when a young man was arguing against him with more boldness than usual, he said, “Will no one stop his mouth with the knout?”[36]
+Once, when a young man was arguing against him with more boldness than usual, he said, “Will no one stop his mouth with the knout?”

 And to a man who lay under the general imputation of low debauchery, and who argued with him that one thing was not greater than another, he asked him whether a cup holding two pints was not larger than one which held only one.

-There was a certain Chian named Hemon, exceedingly ugly, but who fancied himself good looking, and always went about in fine clothes; this man asked him one day, “If he thought that a wise man could feel attachment to him;” “Why should he not,” said he, “when they love even those who are less handsome than you, and not so well-dressed either?” and when the man, though one of the vilest characters possible, said to Arcesilaus as if he were addressing a very rigid man:—
+There was a certain Chian named Hemon, exceedingly ugly, but who fancied himself good looking, and always went about in fine clothes; this man asked him one day, “If he thought that a wise man could feel attachment to him;” “Why should he not,” said he, “when they love even those who are less handsome than you, and not so well-dressed either?” and when the man, though one of the vilest characters possible, said to Arcesilaus as if he were addressing a very rigid man:

 O, noble man, may I a question put,
 Or must I hold my tongue?

-Arcesilaus replied:—
+Arcesilaus replied:

 O wretched woman, why do you thus roughen
 Your voice, not speaking in your usual manner?

 And once, when he was plagued by a chattering fellow of low extraction, he said:— The sons of slaves are always talking vilely.[37]

 Another time, when a talkative man was giving utterance to a great deal of nonsense, he said, that “He had not had a nurse who was severe enough.”
 And to some people he never gave any answer at all.
-On one occasion a usurer, who made pretence to some learning, said in his hearing that he did not know something or other, on which he rejoined:—
+On one occasion a usurer, who made pretence to some learning, said in his hearing that he did not know something or other, on which he rejoined:

 For often times the passing winds do fill
-The female bird, except when big with young.[38]
+The female bird, except when big with young.

-[167]

-And the lines come out of the Œnomaus of Sophocles.
+The lines come out of the Œnomaus of Sophocles.
 He once reminded a certain dialectician, a pupil of Alexinus, who was unable to explain correctly some saying of his master, of what had been done by Philoxenus to some brick-makers.
 For when they were singing some of his songs very badly he came upon them, and trampled their bricks under foot, saying, “As you spoil my works so will I spoil yours.”

-XII.
-And he used to be very indignant with those who neglected proper opportunities of applying themselves to learning; and he had a peculiar habit, while conversing, of using the expression, “I think,” and “So and so,” naming the person, “will not agree to this.”
-And this was imitated by several of his pupils, who copied also his style of expression and everything about him.
+<sup>12</sup> He used to be very indignant with those who neglected proper opportunities of applying themselves to learning; and he had a peculiar habit, while conversing, of using the expression, “I think,” and “So and so,” naming the person, “will not agree to this.”

+This was imitated by several of his pupils, who copied also his style of expression and everything about him.
 He was a man very ready at inventing new words, and very quick at meeting objections, and at bringing round the conversation to the subject before him, and at adapting it to every occasion, and he was the most convincing speaker that could be found, on which account numbers of people flocked to his school, in spite of being somewhat alarmed at his severity, which however they bore with complacency, for he was a very kind man, and one who inspired his hearers with abundant hope, and in his manner of life he was very affable and liberal, always ready to do any one a service without any parade, and shrinking from any expression of gratitude on the part of those whom he had obliged.
 Accordingly once, when he had gone to visit Ctesibius who was ill, seeing him in great distress from want, he secretly slipped his purse under his pillow; and when Ctesibius found it, “This,” said he, “is the amusement of Arcesilaus.”
 And at another time he sent him a thousand drachmas.
 He it was also who introduced Archias the Arcadian to Eumenes, and who procured him many favours from him.

 XIII.
 And being a very liberal man and utterly regardless of money, he made the most splendid display of silver plate, and in his exhibition of gold plate he vied with that of Archecrates and Callicrates; and he was constantly assisting and contributing to the wants of others with money; and once, when some one had borrowed from him some articles of silver plate to help him entertain his friends, and did not offer to return them, he never asked for them back or reclaimed them; but some say that he lent them with the purpose that they[168] should be kept, and that when the man returned them, he made him a present of them as he was a poor man.
 He had also property in Pitana, the revenues from which were transmitted to him by his brother Pylades.